ray-project/ray/doc/source/serve/performance.md

   so its scalability is bounded by Ray’s scalability.
 Please see Ray’s [scalability envelope](https://github.com/ray-project/ray/blob/master/release/benchmarks/README.md) to learn more about the maximum number of nodes and other limitations.

-We run long-running benchmarks nightly.
-These include:
+We run long-running benchmarks nightly:

 ```{eval-rst}
 .. list-table::